-NOAA’s role in science education is defined in the America Creating Opportunities to Meaningfully Promote Excellence in Technology Education and Science Act of 2007, or America COMPETES.
-On Friday, January 6, 2017, President Barack Obama signed into law the American Innovation and Competitiveness Act, a reauthorization of America COMPETES, which was last reauthorized in 2010.
-The bill outlines policies for federal science and innovation programs, including science, technology, engineering, and math (STEM) education programs.
+Congress defined NOAA's role in science education in the America Creating Opportunities to Meaningfully Promote Excellence in Technology Education and Science Act of 2007, or America COMPETES.
+The America COMPETES Act was reauthorized in 2017 as the American Innovation and Competitiveness Act.
+The Act provides broad authority for educational activities and requires us to develop and update an Education Strategic Plan.

 This act complements the following standing mandates that include education as an integral piece of how we do business:

 - Coastal Zone Management Act (National Estuarine Research Reserve System)